 Types of Removable Storage:

-- Optical discs (CDs, DVDs, Blu-ray discs)
+- Optical discs (like CDs, DVDs, Blu-ray discs, etc.)

 - Memory cards

 - Disk packs